moodleworkplace/multitenancy/admin/tool/tenant/README.md

             throw moodle_exception('nopermissions');
         }

-If the multitenancy plugin is not present this callback will return false.
+If the multi-tenancy plugin is not present this callback will return false.
 Note that this method can only be used in addition to the regular capability check (such as capability to enrol, view members, notes, etc).

 ### Checking access inside courses

-When user is already enrolled into a course and this user interacts with other enrolled users, multitenancy checks are no longer needed.
+When user is already enrolled into a course and this user interacts with other enrolled users, multi-tenancy checks are no longer needed.
 Instead, __separate group mode__ must be used to separate users inside the courses.

-This means that __activity modules plugins__ do not need to implement anything special for multitenancy support.
+This means that __activity modules plugins__ do not need to implement anything special for multi-tenancy support.
 However they must ensure that they fully support separate group mode.
 When groups support is not possible for the activity type, the plugin authors normally recommend to create one instance per group and restrict access to each instance based on the group.